forget/telegram-forwarder/README.md

 For topics, use `<channel_id>/<topic_id>`, an example is included inside `data.json`.
 Feel free to play with the delays, currently it forwards all messages with a `300 seconds` (5 minutes) interval and it restarts the process every `12 000 seconds` (3.33 hours).
 Some channels have slow-mode enabled at 5 minutes, others at 1 hour so make sure you check before you run the script so it does not break.

+You must be member of the channels you are forwarding from/to.

 ## It's very likely that you'll get suspended, so use it at your own risk.